MarinoMtz/LoRaWAN-Roaming-Tutorial/README.md

  ###  To run the LNS:

- The source code can be either compiled by following this tutorial: [ChripstackSource], or you can used the prempiled binary provided in this repository:
+ The source code can be either compiled by following this tutorial: [ChripstackSource], or you can used the pre-compiled binary provided in this repository.
+ Then, to run it:

  ``` /home/../chirpstack-network-server -c/../chirpstack-network-server-deveui.toml ```